XComp/vbb-data-pipeline/README.md

 ## Setup

-Starting the project is done by running `docker-compose start` from the project's base folder.
+Starting the project is done by running `docker-compose up -d` from the project's base folder.
 The Airflow webserver can be accessed via [localhost:8080](http://localhost:8080/).

-The project can be stopped calling `docker-compose stop` from the project's base folder.
+The project can be stopped calling `docker-compose down` from the project's base folder.